armandoborge/armandoborge/src/blog/coding-writing-commandments.md

 ---
 title: Henry Miller’s Creative Commandments (for coder writers)
 date: 2025-06-13
-description: "In the 1930s, Miller wrote a set of commandments to guide his writing process.
-I consider these guidelines are applicable to anyone engaged in creative or intellectual work; including of course software development."
+description: 'In the 1930s, Miller wrote a set of commandments to guide his writing process.
+I consider these guidelines are applicable to anyone engaged in creative or intellectual work; including of course software development.'
 author: Armando Borge
 tags: ['coding', 'productivity', 'development']
 ---

 ## Who is Henry Miller?

-Henry Miller (1891–1980) was an American novelist known for his raw, semi-autobiographical works like *Tropic of Cancer*, *Tropic of Capricorn* and *Black Spring*.
+Henry Miller (1891–1980) was an American novelist known for his raw, semi-autobiographical works like _Tropic of Cancer_, _Tropic of Capricorn_ and _Black Spring_.
 His writing broke conventions and censorship boundaries, blending fiction, memoir, philosophy and social critique.
 But beyond the content of his work, his method of creating offers timeless lessons for anyone who works with ideas.

 ## The Commandments